+Your ministry is to the sheep Jesus leads.
 Jesus often endearingly pictured us as His sheep.
-Your primary ministry is to His sheep.
+Our primary ministry is to His sheep.

 1 “Most certainly, I tell you, one who doesn’t enter by the door into the sheep fold, but climbs up some other way, is a thief and a robber.
 2 But one who enters in by the door is the shepherd of the sheep.
 3 The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name, and leads them out.
 4 Whenever he brings out his own sheep, he goes before them, and the sheep follow him, for they know his voice.
 5 They will by no means follow a stranger, but will flee from him; for they don’t know the voice of strangers.”
 6 Yeshua spoke this parable to them, but they didn’t understand what he was telling them.